 So would I edit another difficult documentary after this?
 Absolutely.
 The most difficult stories are often the most important stories.
 If you take care of yourself both during the editing and afterwards, you can learn and grow from the experience and walk away inspired to do more good in the world.

-Aaron I. Butler, ACE is an Emmy Award winning and two-time Eddy Award nominated film editor and producer living in Los Angeles.
+Aaron I. Butler, ACE is an Emmy Award winning and two-time Eddie Award nominated film editor and producer living in Los Angeles.
 He works on both documentary and feature films.